Kim-Lancaster/portfolio/README.md

 My name is Kim,
 I am a front-end developer based in the United States.

+6/8/22
+Why, hello, welcome!
+Yesterday and today I dived into studying PHP.
+And I'll do some more before I am done for the night.
+I made some major cosmetic adjustments to my website.
+I have a colore palette now.
+And a font, from google fonts.
+I switched my icons from font-awesome to devicon, unfortunatly they do not have an @ sign.
+I sorted some of my sass files into partials as well, which is much easier to maintain.

 6/6/22
 Good evening!
 I spent most of last week on Codecademy trying to learn more about the DOM, SASS and PHP.
 This week I will be focusing on both learning and practical applications.
 Today I finished the 'Creating Interactive Website' on Codecademy which focuses on manipulating the DOM with JavaScript.
 Now I can move on to JQuery and React.
 I have been playing around with transition, transform and clip-path on my website today.
 I tried out some changes using clip-path, I really like it.
 However, it doesn't look good right now.
 Hopefully, I'll be able to work it out this week.
 Wish me luck!